jaydenseric/Skid/README.md

 # ![Skid](http://jaydenseric.com/shared/skid-logo.svg)

 Skid is an ultra-lightweight slider supporting mouse and touch written in plain JS.
-It leverages [Hurdler](https://github.com/jaydenseric/Hurdler) for semantic hash link controls and the ability to link to particular slides.
+It leverages [Hurdler](https://github.com/jaydenseric/Hurdler) for URL hash link controls and the ability to link to particular slides.

 Try the [demo](http://rawgit.com/jaydenseric/Skid/master/demo.html).